clalimarmo/coherence/README.md

   - `this` is the React component
   - `bindMap` can be either be
     - an object, mapping exposed subject names, to component state properties
-    - or it can be empty, to bind all of the model's attributes to the component, with the names defined by `expose`
+    - or it can be omitted, to bind all of the model's attributes to the component, with the names defined by `expose`
   - be careful to avoid binding naming collisions, we currently don't do anything to protect against that